eugeneng1150/CS1010s-study/Notes on topics/Recursion.md

 - Each recursive call works on a smaller version of the same problem
 - Generally has O(n) space complexity due to the call stack
 - Typically has O(n) time complexity
+- Can call itself within the loop, not just at the return statement

 ### Example: Computing Sum
 ```python